almovidhussaini/babylonclone/x/finality/README.md

-**Interaction between finality providers and the Finality module.** In order to participate in the finality voting round, an active finality provider with BTC delegations (as specified in the [BTC Staking module](../btcstaking/README.md)) needs to interact with ybtc as follows:
+**Interaction between finality providers and the Finality module.** In order to participate in the finality voting round, an active finality provider with BTC delegations (as specified in the [BTC Staking module](../btcstaking/README.md)) needs to interact with Babylon as follows:

 - **Committing EOTS public randomness.** The finality provider proactively sends a merkle-tree-based commit of a list of *EOTS public randomness* for future